jnbarlow/nodebox/README.md

 ## Advanced concepts
 As you might have noticed, there are `preEvent` and `postEvent` functions in the handler.
 This is a special interface that Nodebox looks for in every handler that lets you run arbitrary code before and after a handler function is executed.
 You can use this for things like checking to see if a user is authenticated before executing anything in that handler.

+To stop processing, return `false` from the `preEvent` in your handler, and the route's main event and postEvent won't fire.